-Documentary maker Adam Curtis describes how politicians today, rather than leaders are perceived as "managers of public life".
-His film The Trap scrutinises a style of government, practised by both the American Neo-Conversatives and British New Labour, which relies heavily on focus testing, statistical analysis and constant canvassing of opinion.
-Such a managerial style is echoed by Infinite's refusal to take a side or make, concretely, any point – its politicising may be visible, but it's always safe.
+Documentary maker Adam Curtis describes how politicians today, rather than leaders are perceived as "managers of public life."
+His film The Trap scrutinizes a style of government, practiced by both the American neo-conversatives and British New Labour, which relies heavily on focus testing, statistical analysis, and constant canvassing of opinion.
+Such a managerial style is echoed by Infinite's refusal to take a side or make, concretely, any point—its politicizing may be visible, but it's always safe.
 And in this election year, such a quotidian approach to real-world issues may prove costly.
 If Clinton is struggling to ignite both young and floating voters, it's because, unlike the unpredictable, entertaining Trump, she's perceived like one of Curtis's managers, a president as usual.
 When the Republican candidate is as perilous as this year's, one is glad for a steadier, saner Democrat.
 On the other hand, when you replay BioShock Infinite and imbibe its evasive, watery politics, you cannot help but envy the right wing and its privilege of fierce, definite rhetoric.

-BioShock Infinite poses questions, and to that Alamo of self-justification the game can always fall back – like it or not, Infinite dared to ask.
+BioShock Infinite poses questions, and to that Alamo of self-justification the game can always fall back—like it or not, Infinite dared to ask.
 But surely we're capable of asking questions ourselves.
 Particularly in 2016, when the internet provides such a cavalcade of information and opinion, we look to entertainment and art if not for answers then at least for qualified perspective.
 We trust authors, and film, music and game-makers to be atop their platforms because they have something to say, not something to ask.
-If BioShock Infinite is merely repeating back to us broad political questions – who can I trust?
+If BioShock Infinite is merely repeating back to us broad political questions—who can I trust?
 With what should I identify?
-Is my country all that great? – then rather than urgent or acerbic satire, its achievement is in capturing uncertainty and insecurity.
-These are feelings which people, when they turn to proclaimed political observers and commentators, want to be rid of – Infinite only makes them stronger.
+Is my country all that great?—then rather than urgent or acerbic satire, its achievement is in capturing uncertainty and insecurity.
+These are feelings that people, when they turn to proclaimed political observers and commentators, want to be rid of—Infinite only makes them stronger.

 Article continues after the video below

 BioShock Infinite implies punching up is as bad as punching down; stealing bread to feed a family is as criminal as stealing it just because you can.
 These are moral absolutes and in dispassionate, purely academic discussion they may serve fine.
 But they make no accommodation either for people.
 At best, Infinite is the equivalent of book learning.
-It purports to be taking the pulse of a nation, and capturing the voice of the population, but in favour of its own middlebrow posturing ignores the contexts governing that population's wildly varying experiences.
-The opposite of good journalism – the opposite of rending the zeitgeist – the game cares primarily about what and who without really asking, let alone trying to understand, why.
+It purports to be taking the pulse of a nation, and capturing the voice of the population, but in favor of its own middlebrow posturing ignores the contexts governing that population's wildly varying experiences.
+The opposite of good journalism—the opposite of rending the zeitgeist—the game cares primarily about what and who without really asking, let alone trying to understand, why.

 Infinite's other main thematic concern, the relationship between the game's maker(s) and its player(s), is handled with greater nuance.
 Whereas BioShock suggested the player could be either an unaware supplicant of the developer or a mischievous, destructive singularity, and BioShock 2 implied developer and player could work together, so long as they accepted their mutual creation would be chaos, Infinite, more optimistic, envisions genuine, beneficial cooperation.

-The Handyman, one of Infinite's most powerful enemies, is a human head on a robotic body – a mix of man and machine.
-The gun turrets are all modelled on people and resemble a soldier carrying a rifle.
+The Handyman, one of Infinite's most powerful enemies, is a human head on a robotic body—a mix of man and machine.
+The gun turrets are all modeled on people and resemble a soldier carrying a rifle.
 Vending machines take the form of a speaking mannequin called Dollar Bill.
-Columbia's July the 6th parade, marking its secession from the United States, features several mechanical horses.
-Characters like these – combinations of routine, robotic mechanisms and lifelike, even organic parts – resemble a symbiosis between the predictable and unpredictable, the video game as intended and the video game as played.
+Columbia's July 6 parade, marking its secession from the United States, features several mechanical horses.
+Characters like these—combinations of routine, robotic mechanisms and lifelike, even organic parts—resemble a symbiosis between the predictable and unpredictable, the video game as intended and the video game as played.
 The Handyman is a tortured figure, but at least he works.
 The clinking, clanging metal horses won't fool anybody for long, but more than in previous BioShock games, they suggest an element of wildness can survive filtering through such a tame form.

 Infinite's examination of game-maker/-player relations is much more expert than its predecessors'.
 Nevertheless, when playing it now, as part of 2016's BioShock: The Collection, it's difficult to care.
 How many times do we need it pointed out?
 Of course games are artificial.
 Of course the player's freedom is limited.
 Of course our actions and decisions are, in big and small ways, influenced or even made for us by the game-maker.
-Like its removed political oversights, Infinite's deliberations over the nature of games and the passivity or impassivity of writer and player feel largely self-interested – its two central preoccupations, simplistic moralising and prodding at narrative form, leave you convinced that rather than moral, social or human issues, Infinite is interested in sophomoric debates about video games.
+Like its removed political oversights, Infinite's deliberations over the nature of games and the passivity or impassivity of writer and player feel largely self-interested—its two central preoccupations, simplistic moralizing and prodding at narrative form, leave you convinced that rather than moral, social, or human issues, Infinite is interested in sophomoric debates about video games.

 It asks redundant questions; it gives few or slight answers.
 In such a heated political climate and with games, surely by now, grown out of idle self-inspection, BioShock Infinite, for all its at-the-time acclaim, feels very limited.